Marriage abroad without domestic residence: Apply for subsequent notarisation

 Basis for action(s)

-- Tariff items 3.2.1 and 3.2.2 of the Cost Ordinance of the Ministry of the Interior of Mecklenburg-Vorpommern (IMKostVO M-V)
+- Pay scale item 9.1.11 of the Cost Regulation of the Ministry of the Interior of Mecklenburg-Western Pomerania (IMKostVO M-V)

 - § Section 34 of the Civil Status Act (PStG)